potterm27/BMIN503_Final_Project/README.md

 [forking]: https://guides.github.com/activities/forking/

-This project will examine the possible associations between olfactory funciton, hand-grip strength, and cognition.
+This project will examine the possible associations between olfactory function, hand-grip strength, and cognition.
 The data will be derived from the National Health and Nutrition Examination Survey (NHANES) administered in 2013-2014.
+The NHANES during that time period utilized objective measure of smell ability, an eight item odor identification test adapted from the University of Pennsylvania Smell Identification test (UPSIT).
+It is well documented that there is strong relationship between olfaction and cognitive functioning.
+There is also strong evidence that grip-strength and cognition have a close relationship.
+Examining the relationship between grip-strength and olfaction is novel.